What is a Tuk Tuk?

 This is a challenge because the fares vary so much depending on the time you travel, the mood of the driver and how his business had been that day, the distance to your destination, number of stops and maybe even how you are dressed and present yourself to the driver.

 A short trip--less than 3 miles-- should cost no more than 30-60 Thai Baht (THB) or roughly 85 cents-$1.70 in US currency.
-Things and services are very affordable in Thailand for people with US currency!
 For a ride longer than three miles expect to pay 100-150 THB, equivalent to less than $5.
+Thailand is very affordable for people with US currency!
 The current exchange rate is 35.344 THB to $1.

 Most tuk tuk drivers start with prices that are two-thirds more than they will accept.
 If you are quoted a 300 THB fare offer 100 THB and don’t back down.
 Ninety-nine percent of the drivers will accept your offer.
 Once both of you have agreed on the price, you are ready to go.
 If you have had a nice and safe ride, tip generously!